AppImageCrafters/appimage-builder/README.md

 ```

 #### app_info
  - **id**: application id.
-Mandatory field, must match the application desktop entry
+Is a mandatory field and must match the application desktop
- name without the '.desktop' extensions.
-It's recommended to used reverse domain notation like: `org.goodcoders.app`
+ entry name without the '.desktop' extensions.
+It's recommended to used reverse
+ domain notation like *org.goodcoders.app*.
  - **name**: Application name, feel free here :)
  - **icon**: Application icon.
 It will be used as the bundle icon.
 The icon will be copied from `$APPDIR/usr/share/icons` or
  from your system folder `/usr/share/icons`
  - **version**: application version
  - **exec**: path to the application binary.
-In case of interpreted programing
+In the case of interpreted programming
 languages such as Java, Python or QML it should point to the interpreter binary.
  - **exec_args**: arguments to be passed when starting the application.
 You can
  make use of environment variables such as "$APPDIR" to refer to the bundle root and
  $@ to bypass the user arguments to binary.